-The compositionMode value must be one of the values defined in the CompositeMode enumeration, as defined in [33].
+The compositionMode value shall be one of the values defined in the CompositeMode enumeration, which are taken from the W3C Compositing and Blending Level 1 specification [33].
+Details on each mode, including specifications of the required calculations using pixel color and alpha values, are provided in that specification.
 If an unrecognized value is encountered, COMPOSITE_CLEAR shall be used.

 CompositeMode enumeration: